Incogany/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

 type() With a Single Object Parameter
 If a single object is passed to type(), the function returns its type.

-If you need to check the type of an object, it is better to use the Python isinstance() function instead.
+__IMPORTANT__ If you need to check the type of an object, it is better to use the Python isinstance() function instead.
 It's because the isinstance() function also checks if the given object is an instance of the subclass.

 #### super()